vinberg88/redhat/README.md

 Sign in to REDHAT PAGE and find: Red Hat Enterprise Linux 10.2 - Architecture: x86_64 - Image type: WSL2 image

-You will see this and download - last in image is WSL REDHAT for Windows11:
+You will see this and download - last in image is WSL REDHAT for Windows 11:

 Look here: https://github.com/vinberg88/redhat/blob/main/redhat-wsl-image.png

-Full install for REDHAT AS USER AND KDE 6: https://github.com/vinberg88/redhat/blob/main/Redhat-10.2-KDE6.txt
+Full install for REDHAT AS USER AND KDE 6: https://github.com/vinberg88/redhat/blob/main/Redhat-10.2-KDE6.txt ✅

 ---